 The Renters (Reform) Bill following the fairer private sector white paper had the headline of removing Section 21 "no fault" evictions, tackle blanket bans that tenants can face whom are in receipt of benefits and provide greater sector transparency through a new decent homes standard in the private sector and a new ombudsman.
-The Renters (Reform) Bill received widespread support during its publication but failed to pass through Parliament before the General Election of 2024.
-The new government is bringing forward new legislation of its own, with similar themes, called the Renters' Rights Bill.
+The Renters (Reform) Bill received widespread support during its publication but is yet to become law, the future of this legislation is currently uncertain following the General Election 2024, but new renters rights and protections are part of the 2024 Labour governments programme.